 A subscribers’ list is one of the most valuable assets a marketer has.
 Subscribers are people who already trust you and recognize the value you provide.
 The probability of them converting from users into buyers is pretty high.
 But even if your subscribers have opted in to receive weekly or monthly emails, you have to make sure the information inside them is interesting and of high-quality, or they will unsubscribe.

-Today I’m going to give you 4 Email Newsletter Tips that will help you maximize your ROI from your list of subscribers.
+So here are some email newsletter tips to help you maximize your ROI from your list of subscribers.

 Think of a way to educate your audience on common topics in your niche.
 There’s nothing better than a newsletter that brings you new information and that shows you how you can improve at your job.

 As you get better at this you’ll become an opinion leader in your industry.
 But don’t forget to keep growing with your audience.
 Do some research, learn about new techniques and strategies and share your knowledge.
 Let your subscribers serve as a source of inspiration by interacting with them and learning what it is that worries them.

 #2 Create Creative Titles

-People’s attention span is really short, shorter than it has ever been.
+Use creative titles – a good title can make a big difference.
+Attention spans are really short, shorter than they’ve ever been.
 When your readers open their newsletter you have just a few seconds to get them interested.
 Usually people open the email and scan it.
 If they don’t find anything that stands out, they’ll delete it and move on.

-Having catchy well-descriptive titles will increase your click-through-rate.
-Note however that I said “well-descriptive”.
-Having catchy blog titles that have nothing to do with the actual content of the blog will work the first time maybe even a second, but after that you will lose their trust.
+Having catchy and descriptive titles will increase your click-through-rate.
+Catchy blog titles that have nothing to do with the actual content of the blog will work the first time, maybe even a second.
+But after that you will lose readers’ trust.
 The same applies to the newsletter subject.

 #3 Include Expert Opinion